 If you take more than the recommended amount of Klonopin

 Call your doctor right away if you believe you’ve taken too much Klonopin.
-Another option is to call the American Association of Poison Control Centers at 800-222-1222 or use its online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.

 It’s possible for benzodiazepines, such as Klonopin, to cause symptoms of withdrawal or dependence.
 These symptoms may occur even if you take Klonopin exactly as your doctor prescribed.
 In fact, Klonopin has a